gab-3d/Mod-Filament-Runout-Sensor/README.md

 pause_on_runout: True
 ```

-This is a remix of this [head filament sensor](https://github.com/EtteGit/EnragedRabbitProject/tree/main/usermods/LGX_Toolhead_Sensor) from Th3FalleN#9999
+This is a remix of this [head filament sensor](https://github.com/EtteGit/EnragedRabbitProject/tree/main/usermods/LGX_Toolhead_Sensor) from Th3FalleN#9999 and the original Voron filament guide.